 1. Warehouse Storage

-One of the major operating expenses of an e-commerce business is the rent, lease, overheads for the properties rented by the company.
-It must make an effort to reduce this cost by ceasing warehouses that are underutilized or unutilized.
+One of the major operating expenses of an e-commerce business is the rent, lease, and overheads for the properties the company rents.
+It must reduce this Cost by ceasing warehouses that are underutilized or unutilized.

 2. Warehouse Labor

-Warehouse labor includes the cost incurred on the full-time equivalents (FTEs) or personnel needed to count and maintain the inventory.
-It may include costs of labor that are involved in receiving, putting away, and issuing inventory.
+Warehouse labor includes the Cost incurred on the full-time equivalents (FTEs) or personnel needed to count and maintain the Inventory.
+It may include labor costs in receiving, putting away, and issuing Inventory.

-Thus, the warehouse labor expenses primarily consist of employee compensation, employer payroll taxes.
-An e-commerce business may make efforts to reduce this administrative cost by restructuring the workforce in all the warehouses.
+Thus, the warehouse labor expenses primarily consist of employee compensation and employer payroll taxes.
+An e-commerce business may make efforts to reduce this administrative Cost by restructuring the workforce in all the warehouses.

 3. Transportation Costs

-Transportation costs are incurred in moving inventory from suppliers to the warehouse and handling any returns back to the suppliers.
-A business may typically estimate this cost by allocating the total annual transportation cost to inventory based upon either dollar value or weight.
-This cost is applicable to utilities as well as non-utilities.
+Transportation costs are incurred in moving Inventory from suppliers to the warehouse and handling any returns back to the suppliers.
+A business may typically estimate this Cost by allocating the total annual transportation cost to Inventory based on either dollar value or weight.
+This Cost applies to utilities as well as non-utilities.

 5. Property insurance

-Typically, businesses get their stock inventory insured against any damage and loss covered under the company’s overall casualty and loss insurance.
-In certain cases, this cost may be specifically identified in the policy.
-However, in most cases, the insurance cost for inventory is not identified separately within the policy.
+Typically, businesses insure their stock inventory against any damage and loss covered under the company’s overall casualty and loss insurance.
+In certain cases, this Cost may be specifically identified in the policy.
+However, in most cases, the insurance cost for Inventory is not identified separately within the policy.

-In fact, it is combined into the company’s overall property values.
-Thus, one may wonder that reducing inventory alone would not reduce the company’s overall property values.
-That’s because in such cases the insurance premiums may be tied to broad ranges of property value.
-As a result, one may think that optimizing inventory may not lead to actual cash savings.
+It is combined into the company’s overall property values.
+Thus, one may wonder why reducing Inventory alone would not reduce the company’s overall property values.
+That’s because, in such cases, the insurance premiums may be tied to broad property value ranges.
+As a result, one may think that optimizing Inventory may not lead to actual cash savings.

 6. Commodity Devaluation

-This refers to the loss in value of inventory on hand due to its reduced market value.
-The commodity devaluation is the largest component of inventory carrying costs in the case of some industries.
+This refers to the loss in value of Inventory on hand due to its reduced market value.
+Commodity devaluation is the largest component of Inventory carrying costs in the case of some industries.

-Inventory items that are not sold over a period of time become worthless in the marketplace.
-Such a loss is added to the cost of holding the unsold inventory.
-Typically a business may calculate commodity devaluation costs by determining any difference between current unit prices and historical unit prices.
+Inventory items not sold over time become worthless in the marketplace.
+Such a loss is added to the Cost of holding the unsold Inventory.
+Typically a business may calculate commodity devaluation costs by determining any difference between current and historical unit prices.

 7. Inventory Damage

-There is an increased probability that the stored inventory may be subject to damage in the warehouse due to wear and tear.
+There is an increased probability that the stored Inventory may be subject to damage in the warehouse due to wear and tear.
 For instance, there are increased chances that the inventory items are dropped or are damaged in accidents like fire.
-Thus, any inventory lying idle in the warehouse is subject to such potential risks.
+Thus, idle Inventory in the warehouse is subject to such potential risks.

-An e-commerce business must determine the cost of such potential risks.
-Typically, businesses determine the cost of inventory damage by measuring the actual cost of damage and repair costs over the past year.
+An e-commerce business must determine the Cost of such potential risks.
+Typically, businesses determine the inventory damage cost by measuring the damage and repair costs over the past year.

-Another major component of inventory carrying cost can be the cost of obsolescence.
+Another major component of Inventory carrying Cost can be the Cost of obsolescence.
 An inventory item becomes obsolete when it can no longer be used productively within the company.
-Typically, an e-commerce business’s inventory may become obsolete as a result of improper storage in the warehouse.
+Typically, an e-commerce business’s Inventory may become obsolete due to improper storage in the warehouse.

-This cost can be a major contributor to the inventory carrying cost of an e-commerce business.
-An e-commerce business must include the cost of obsolete inventory in the total inventory carrying cost since any acquired inventory runs the risk of becoming obsolete at some point.
+This Cost can be a major contributor to the Inventory carrying Cost of an e-commerce business.
+An e-commerce business must include the Cost of obsolete Inventory in the total Inventory carrying Cost since any acquired inventory risks becoming obsolete at some point.

 a particular year or range of years.
 Such analysis can also be performed on different commodities.
-As a result of such analysis, the business can apply different obsolescence rates to actual inventory values for each of those commodity categories.
+As a result of such analysis, the business can apply different obsolescence rates to actual inventory values for each commodity category.

 9. Shrinkage Adjustments

-The term shrinkage refers to the losses that a business may incur on account of pilferage of inventory or other “unexplained” discrepancies in the physical count of inventory.
-To calculate such costs, businesses typically rely on inventory count records and adjustments.
+Shrinkage refers to the losses a business may incur due to pilferage of Inventory or other “unexplained” discrepancies in the physical inventory count.
+Businesses typically rely on inventory count records and adjustments to calculate such costs.

-Though such costs represent a very small portion of the company’s total inventory holding costs.
-But, it must be included to the overall holding costs in order to arrive at an accurate figure.
+Such costs represent a small portion of the company’s total Inventory holding costs but must be included in the overall holding costs to arrive at an accurate figure.

 10. Inventory Management Fees

-The number of such costs may depend upon the degree to which a business is dependent on third-party services.
+The number of such costs may depend upon the degree to which a business depends on third-party services.
 E-commerce stores practicing the dropshipping model do not bear such costs.
 In fact, in such a business model, the inventories of the third-party suppliers are managed by the suppliers themselves.
-And costs pertaining to the inventory management fees are also borne by the third-party sellers themselves.
+And costs about the inventory management fees are also borne by the third-party sellers themselves.

 2. Property Taxes

 Inventory is a physical asset on a business’s balance sheet.
 As a result, it may be subject to local or state property tax.
-If this is the case, then a business must make an effort to optimize inventory.
+If this is the case, a business must try to optimize Inventory.

-Note that a dollar decrease in inventory may decrease the property taxes of a business.
-There are many businesses that do not have to pay state or local property taxes on their inventory.
-In such cases, the element of property tax on inventory should be excluded from the calculation of inventory carrying costs.
+Note that a dollar inventory decrease may decrease a business’s property taxes.
+Many businesses do not have to pay state or local property taxes on their Inventory.
+In such cases, the property tax on Inventory should be excluded from calculating Inventory carrying costs.

 3. Opportunity Cost

-Investing funds in inventory means working capital gets tied up in inventory.
-However, if a business optimizes inventory by eliminating surplus items, it results in freeing up capital that can be used elsewhere.
+Investing funds in Inventory means working capital gets tied up in Inventory.
+However, if a business optimizes Inventory by eliminating surplus items, it frees up capital that can be used elsewhere.

-This may in turn improve the company’s productive use of assets and overall profitability.
+This may improve the company’s productive use of assets and overall profitability.
 A business may calculate the opportunity cost by considering the Average Weighted Cost of Capital.
-Such a cost is nothing but the cost of financing an asset on a balance sheet by either using equity or debt or a combination of both.
+Such a cost is financing an asset on a balance sheet using either equity, debt, or a combination of both.

 Inventory Carrying Cost Formula